How To Become A Highly Paid Copywriter (with no experience)

 Imagine you’re sitting at a bar with your closest friends.
 You’re having a few drinks and chatting away.

-Would you read off the mission statement from a company about page and say something like, “we’re on a mission to drastically reduce process inefficiencies for our valued clients”?
+Would you read off the mission statement from a company about page and say something like, were you on a mission to drastically reduce process inefficiencies for our valued clients?

-No. If you used stiff words and robotic phrases like that, he’d look at you like you were crazy.
+No. If you used stiff words and robotic phrases like that, they’d look at you like you were crazy.

 So what would you do?
 You’d take a sip of your drink and just start talking, using simple words and stories.

 It’s not super-dense technical material.
 It uses short sentences and reads the way people talk.

 If you want to be a copywriter, read everything you write out loud.
 If you find yourself thinking, “There’s no way I would ever say that,” trash it and start over.

 Tip #5: Bring Your Writing To Life With Specifics